griddynamics/Behavior-Analytic-Starter-Kit/docs/Developer-Guide--Web-Store--Product-Catalog.md

 [Magento (TM) product catalog](http://www.magentocommerce.com/knowledge-base/entry/installing-the-sample-data-for-magento) that is distributed under [OSL 3.0 licence](http://opensource.org/licenses/OSL-3.0).

-Besides "product catalog" for Web Store there is "product catalog information" for transaction log generator.
+Besides "product catalog" for Web Store there is "product catalog structure" for transaction log generator.
-Product catalog information contains only the information necessary to the trasaction log generator.
+Product catalog structure contains only the information necessary to the trasaction log generator.
-Format of product catalog information for transaction log generator you can see [here](Developer-Guide--Appendix--File-Formats.md#product-catalog-information-for-transaction-log-generator).
+Format of product catalog structure for transaction log generator you can see [here](Developer-Guide--Appendix--File-Formats.md#product-catalog-information-for-transaction-log-generator).

-Web Store can extract product catalog information from product catalog.
+Web Store can extract product catalog structure from product catalog.
-So, you can import product catalog from Amazon S3 and then export product catalog information for transaction log generator to Amazon S3.
+So, you can import product catalog from Amazon S3 and then export product catalog structure for transaction log generator to Amazon S3.